rdevans87/ORM-ECommerce-BackEnd/README.md

 ## Description

-Your task is to build the back end for an e-commerce site configure a working Express.js API to use Sequelize to interact with a MySQL database.
+This a back-end application for an e-commerce site.  configure a working Express.js API to use Sequelize to interact with a MySQL database.

 You’ll need to use the [MySQL2](https://www.npmjs.com/package/mysql2) and [Sequelize](https://www.npmjs.com/package/sequelize) packages to connect your Express.js API to a MySQL database and the [dotenv](https://www.npmjs.com/package/dotenv) package to use environment variables to store sensitive data.